jhartley1412/Swimming_RecTeamApp/UX_persona_research.md

     - Joe clicks "Frank"
     - Joe writes message to Frank about which day would be best
     - Joe clicks send
-    - Joe recieves notification of Franks respsonse (Frank says next weekend)
+    - Joe receives notification of Franks response (Frank says next weekend)
     - Joe clicks "All on Team"
     - Joe writes message to team to mark upcoming meet on their calendar
     - Joe clicks "Send"